LiamTheronC/Waymo-Motion-Preprocess/README.md

    └──'road_info',
    └──'graph'
   ```
- >  \# denodes those features that may not necessarily exist.
+ >  \# denotes those features that may not necessarily exist.

  * `'time_stamps'`: This attribute represents the temporal dimension of the dataset.
 It consists of `91 samples`, each sampled at a frequency of `10 Hz`, resulting in a total duration of `9 seconds`.
  * `'current_time_index'`: This index indicates the current time, with a value of `10` corresponding to the `1 second` of the scenario.